 In September 2020, Castor CEO Derk Arts, MD, Ph.D., led a webinar on electronic informed consent (eConsent) challenges and opportunities.
-The webinar included a lively question and answer session focused on critical issues for decentralized and hybrid trials requiring electronic consent forms.
+The webinar included a lively question and answer session focused on critical issues for decentralized and hybrid clinical trials requiring electronic consent forms.
 It distilled the more prominent concerns for members of the research community, particularly concerning COVID-19 and the pressing need to implement digital technologies in clinical trials.

 Here, we’ve pulled together the most popular questions in a broader discussion of eConsent to share the concerns of leading research scientists and how eConsent provides an effective solution.